Mitigating photon loss in linear optical quantum circuits: Method

+Interestingly, the probabilistic bounds of Theorems \ref{Haarbound} and \ref{nonHaarbound} also give, with high-confidence, exponentially low bounds on the bias error.
+Indeed, by setting for example $\epsilon_{bias,s^n_l} \in \Omega(\sqrt{p_{unif}})$ in Theorem \ref{nonHaarbound}, we observe that $|I_{s^n,k}-p_{unif}|$ is upper bounded by $\Omega(\sqrt{p_{unif}})$ with confidence $1-o(1)$.
+Intuitively, and as will be seen later in more details, both the probabilistic and deterministic upper bounds on the bias error indicate that recycling mitigation outperforms post-selection for up to inverse-exponential in $n$ precision.

+Appendix \ref{sec:prospects} discusses possible directions to improve our performance guarantees, and contains a technical result about sums of permanents of i.i.d.
+Gaussian matrices \cite{aaronson_computational_2011} that might find use beyond this work.

-\section{Generating the loss-mitigated outputs}
+\subsection{Generating the loss-mitigated outputs}

 We now present two methods for constructing loss mitigated outputs from the recycled probabilities, these we refer to as \emph{linear solving} and \emph{extrapolation}.
 In linear solving, the interference term within each recycled probability is substituted for its expected value, and the resulting expressions are then solved to find estimators of the ideal probabilities.
 While in extrapolation, the decay of the ideal signal in the set of recycled distributions with $k$ is used to compute estimators of the ideal probabilities.
-We derive inequalities that are conditions for recycling mitigation with the relevant postprocessing techniques to beat postselection.

-The output photon statistics where most photons have been lost are not used in recycling mitigation.
-Indeed, it is clear that if one uses output photon statistics with high $k$ to construct the recycled probabilities, then these statistics may be efficiently classically simulated; as per Lemma \ref{ryser_lemma}.
-This strongly motivates the construction of recycled distributions from output statistics where $k$ is low.

 While the postprocessing required to generate each mitigated value may be performed efficiently, the size of the output distribution is exponential in $m$ and $n$.
 Meaning the classical postprocessing cost (i.e. the memory cost) is proportional to the number of mitigated probabilities that are to be generated.
 So that to generate a full mitigated output distribution this scales as $m^n$, while for a subset of size $N_s$ the postprocessing cost is then proportional to $N_s$.